Where the Money Goes

 Fleischauer Family Endowed Chair in Cell and Gene Therapy Translation

 Once treatments are developed, it takes special expertise to ensure they reach patients.
 With support from Obliteride and other donors, Dr. Otegbeye makes it happen.
 As director of our Therapeutic Products shared resource, she helps colleagues translate immunotherapy innovations into clinical products, such as genetically modified blood cells for immunotherapy.
 As a researcher, she studies transplant and immune cell therapy to improve patient care.
 “We have a lot of ongoing, frequent interactions with patients and their family members or caregivers,” said Dr. Otegbeye.
-“I’ve always been inspired, and touched, by those relationships."
+“I’ve always been inspired and touched by those relationships.”

 About Fred Hutch